sercp

 Sercp is based on the fast serial transfer routines (written by me ;]).
 Word „fast“ means really fast relatively to using AY-3-8912’s I/O ports.
 There are some projects using higher speed than 38.4kBd.
 For example very nice ROM modification RS-232 ROM from Paul Farrow that works at 57600Bd.
 But it uses hardware flow control for each byte, overall speed is lower than routines in sercp.

 Some „benchmarks“ which I’ve done, show that the baud rate isn’t basic precondition for „fast“ transfer.
-I’m still writing about ZX Spectrum 128 and his processor Z80 at 3.54MHz… I tried to write routines which send data from speccy at 115200Bd.
+I’m still writing about the ZX Spectrum 128 and its processor Z80 at 3.54MHz… I tried to write routines which send data from speccy at 115200Bd.
 The duration of one bit takes 31 tacts (T) of Z80.
-It works (see the code snippet bellow), but preparing bits to send takes more time between bytes and resulting overall speed of transfer is low.
+It works, but preparing bits to send takes more time between bytes and resulting overall speed of transfer is low.
 Many other serial routines written for speccy and AY suffer from this problem.
-Receiving at 115200Bd is unrealizable in my opinion …
+Receiving at 115200Bd is unrealizable in my opinion … How wrong I was…

 I decided that most effective baud rate will 38400Bd (~91T per bit).
 The routines for sending and receiving the data looks similar, but there is some time gap between sending (receiving) bits to rotate accumulator, increase pointer to data and tests for Break key and end of data block.
 Of course every action is done during actual byte time slot.
 Byte transfer has precise timing based on start bits.
 All receiving/sending data manipulation are done at the time of transmission each byte, that allows to use only one stop bit and next byte can folow immediatelly.
 There is no need (and no time ;]) to flow control between every byte.
 These facts are the reason what sercp works well with USB-serial cables.